pubgrub-rs/guide/src/limitations/public_private.md

         // - one Constraint variant per seed marker
         // - one Markers variant per original dependency PkgSeeds::Markers { seed_markers, pkgs } => {
-            let seed_constraints = ...;
+            // Seed constraints, one per seed for this package@version. let seed_constraints = ...;
             // Figure out if there are are private dependencies. let has_private = ...;
-            // Chain the seed constraints with actual dependencies.
             Ok(Dependencies::Known(
-                seed_constraints
+                // Chain the seed constraints with actual dependencies. seed_constraints
                     .chain(index_deps.iter().map(|(p, (privacy, r))| {
                         let seeds = if privacy == &Privacy::Private {
                             // make a singleton seed package
                         } else if has_private {
+                            // this is public but there is also a private dep,
-                            // add the current package to the seed markers } else {
+                            // so add the source package to the seed markers } else {
                             // simply reuse the parent seed markers };